CrossyChainsaw/Portfolio/README.md

 ## Outcome 2: Software quality
 *You use software tooling and methodology that continuously monitors and improve the software quality during software development.*

+I looked into this outcome and saw lots of unknown testing methods and code reviews.
+So I decided to put a focus on this learning outcome.
+I looked up everything one by one and wrote it out for myself.
+Its all in this document, I know it's not much but it's enough for me to understand so.
+[DOCUMENT]

 ## Outcome 3: Agile method
 *You choose and implement the most suitable agile software development method for your software project.*